Bakadeus/initiation_dynamixel_arm/README.md

 This project controls a robotic arm with 3 degrees of freedom using a Raspberry Pi and Python.

+#### Architecture

+    *   Dynamixel/
+        *   constants.py - Config all variable
+        *   ctrl_table.py - Config motors file
+        *   exceptions.py - Model to handle exceptions
+        *   interface.py - Interface for the motors
+        *   servo.py - All function to interact with the motors
+    *   main.py - Test file to start play with the arm
+    *   requirements.txt - All the requirements

 #### Installation

 Clone the repository: